A theoretical reconstruction of the Claude Mythos architecture, built from first principles using the available research literature.

 +

 kyegomez/OpenMythos is maintained by kyegomez.
-The last recorded GitHub activity is from today, with 42 open issues.
+The last recorded GitHub activity is from 20d ago, with 58 open issues.

 Are there alternatives to OpenMythos?